amalvarezme/python-chaski/README.md

 The Chaski Remote class enables remote method invocation and interaction across distributed nodes.
 Nodes can communicate transparently, invoking methods and accessing attributes on remote objects as if they were local.

 **Security:**
 Implement robust security measures to protect data and ensure safe communication between the nodes.
 Features like encryption and authentication are essential to safeguarding the integrity of the network.
+For example, you can set up a Certificate Authority (CA) within your network to manage SSL certificates and ensure encrypted communication.

 **Flexible Configuration:**
 The framework offers a flexible configuration system, allowing users to customize various parameters such as timeouts, retry intervals, and buffer sizes.
 This adaptability helps in optimizing the performance according to specific requirements.